healthchecks/healthchecks/README.md

         $ ./manage.py runserver

-The site should now be running at `http://localhost:8000` To log into Django administration site as a super user, visit `http://localhost:8000/admin`
+The site should now be running at `http://localhost:8000`.
+To access Django administration site, log in as a super user, then visit `http://localhost:8000/admin`

 ## Configuration